Versions with automatic Update Assistant

-If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709 you can expect to receive a notification that states that your device must have the latest security updates installed and then initiates an attempt to update your device.
+If you're currently running Windows 10 version 1507, version 1511, version 1607, version 1703 or version 1709, you can expect to receive a notification that states that your device must have the latest security updates installed and then initiates an attempt to update your device.

 After you receive the update notification, be sure to leave your PC plugged in and powered on while the download completes.
 Restart your PC when prompted.

-This update is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.
+This update notification is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.

-Windows 10 version 1507, version 1511,version 1607 and version 1703 are currently at "end of service."
-This means that devices that are running these operating systems no longer receive the monthly security and quality updates that contain protection from the latest security threats.
+Windows 10 version 1507, version 1511,version 1607 and version 1703 are currently at end of service.
+This means that devices running these operating systems no longer receive the monthly security and quality updates that contain protection from the latest security threats.

 Windows 10 version 1709 is not yet at end of service.
 If your installation stops before completion, see Troubleshoot problems updating Windows 10.
 If you'd like to get info about any error codes that appear, see Get help with Windows 10 upgrade and installation errors.